akifai/Braskit/docs/config.md

 I'm too lazy to write the documentation for the configuration subsystem (i.e. the classes in the `Braskit\Config` namespace) now.
-However, I'd just like to give a demonstration of "namespacing" within the configuration pools:
+However, I'd just like to give a demonstration of how config pools work:

     $pool = $app['config']->getPool('board.%', ['kittens']);
     $pool->get('forced_anon'); // returns true